patrix87/PowerShellGSM/README.md

 # Installation

-## Manual
+## Manual Installation (Recommended)

+Before you begin, note that this tool is not intended to run on your primary gaming computer.
+Ideally, use a virtual machine on a dedicated server or a secondary computer.
+If you still want to use this tool on your main computer, you should consider disabling the monitoring features.
+Otherwise, the Task Scheduler will briefly open a cmd window for a tenth of a second every 5 minutes.
+You can disable this by turning off the monitoring features (AutoUpdates, AutoRestartOnCrash, AutoRestart) in the game server configuration file or by disabling the game server monitoring task created in the Windows Task Scheduler after the second launch of the server.

+01. Install [Git](https://git-scm.com/download/win) and your preferred IDE, such as [VSCode](https://code.visualstudio.com/download).
+02. Ensure that your File Explorer is set to display file extensions.
+03. Clone this repository using Git (F1 then Git:Clone in VSCode) or extract the zip file anywhere.
-1. Git clone (or extract the zip of) this repository in any directory. _(Ideally C:\ but it will work anywhere unless the path is too long)_
+    _(Preferably C:\, but any directory will work unless the path is excessively long)_
-2. Copy your server configuration file you want from the `templates` folder to `configs` folder
+04. Copy the desired server configuration file from the `templates` folder to the `configs` folder.

-   EG: copy `icarus.psm1` from the `templates` folder to the `configs` folder.
+    Example: Copy `icarus.psm1` from the `templates` folder to the `configs` folder.
-3. Then edit this configuration file with Notepad++ or VSCode or whatever you like.
+05. Edit the copied configuration file to customize your server settings.
-4. Then Copy and rename `launchers/run.cmd` to select your server configuration file.
+06. Copy and rename `launchers/run.cmd` to match your server configuration file.

-   EG: copy and rename `run.cmd` to `icarus.cmd` to start the `icarus.psm1` Icarus server.
+    Example: Copy and rename `run.cmd` to `icarus.cmd` to start the `icarus.psm1` Icarus server.

-   _The `launchers` filename from the must match the `configs` filename._
+    _The filename in the `launchers` folder must match the one in the `configs` folder._
-5. Launch your server by double clikcing on your `icarus.cmd` file from the `launchers` folder.
+07. Launch your server by double-clicking on your `icarus.cmd` file from the `launchers` folder.
-6. The powershell window will open, install the server then **stop the server** to let you edit server files.
+08. The PowerShell window will open, install the server, and **stop the server** to allow you to edit the server configuration files.
-7. Once you have edited your config files, run the `icarus.cmd` file from the `launchers` folder once again.
+09. After editing your config files, run the `icarus.cmd` file from the `launchers` folder again.
-8. On the second launch it will start the server and configure the **scheduled task** to keep the server running and updated.
+10. On the second launch, it will start the server and configure the **scheduled task** to keep the server running and updated.
-9. To disable a server, disable the Scheduled Task from the Windows **Task Scheduler**.
+11. To disable a server, use the Windows **Task Scheduler** application to disable or delete the corresponding Scheduled Task.
+12. Forward the server ports in your router and configure the Windows firewall accordingly.
+    _You can also disable the Windows firewall entirely, but ensure that you still forward the ports in your router._

 ## Automated Installation Script